ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

 This works too, and one would argue that Yodaiken has done the same as `defer` but without the new feature or a TS or any shenanigans.
 But there's a critical part of Yodaiken's argument where his premise falls apart in the example code provided: refactoring.
 While he states that in "serious" code he would change this to be a single exit, the example code provided is just one that replaces all of the `defer` or manual `free`s of the original to instead be `freeall`.
 This was not unanticipated by the proposal he linked to, which not only discusses `defer` in terms of code savings, but also in terms of **vulnerability prevention**.
 And it is exactly that which Yodaiken has fallen into, much like his peers and predecessors who work on large software like the Linux Kernel.

+However, one should note that Yodaiken's changes here actually don't account for everything.
+Inside of the loop, it's not just `freeall` on error: users need to actually free `x.dirpath`, `x.outdirmisc`, and `x.outdirphp` every single loop. `freeall` doesn't account for that, so this is actually a *downgrade* over the `defer` version (which fixed these problems).
+It also didn't pull from the correct `namelist` (it should be `x.namelist`), but we can just chock that up to a quick blog post from 2 years ago trying to fix some typos.

 ## CVE-2021-3744, and the Truth About Programmers

 The problem, that Yodaiken misses in his example code rewrite and his advice to developers, is the same one that the programmers [responsible for CVE-2021-3744](https://nvd.nist.gov/vuln/detail/CVE-2021-3744).
 You see, much like Yodaiken's rewrite of the code, the function in question here had an object.
 That object's name was `tag`.
-And just like Yodaiken's rewrite, it had a function call like `freeall` that was meant to be called at the exit point of the function: `ccp_dm_free`.
+And just like Yoddsaiken's rewrite, it had a function call like `freeall` that was meant to be called at the exit point of the function: `ccp_dm_free`.
 The problem, of course, is that along one specific error path, in conjunction with other flow control issues, the V5 CCP's `tag` structure was not being properly freed.
-That's a leak of (potentially sensitive) information; thankfully, at most it could provoke a Denial of Service, per the original reporter's claims.
+That's a leak of (potentially sensitive) information; thankfully, at most it coulwad provoke a Denial of Service, per the original reporter's claims.

 This is the exact pitfall that Yodaiken's own code is subject to.